alexandre-tle/alexandre-tle.github.io/_teaching/2019_Private.md

 Description
 ======
 During almost 4 years, I have been working as a private tutor @ SuperProf.
-My role was to tutoring & coach high school or engineering students in courses related to applied Mathematics or Physics.
+My role was to tutor & coach high school or engineering students in courses related to applied Mathematics or Physics.

 Courses
 ======